Talking about things that matter deeply is a powerful way to communicate their meaning and extract lessons to help others learn from it.

 In 2018, Quenton and I collaborated on a film that highlighted a specialized course for Physical Therapists, providing them with skills and insight to improve health and wellness outcomes for transgender patients.
 Here again, the team drew on many voices – participants, instructors, and course originators – to bring to life this complex and meaningful work.

-Documenting Impact through Reporting
+Documenting Impact through Research and Reporting

 New Orleans, Louisiana